OpenTTD/nml/docs/readme.txt

  - buildout
      Only necesary if you want to use the installer.
 You can run NML without installation or manually install it.
+ - gcc (or possibly another c++ compiler)
+     Needed to compile the cython version of the lz77 module for grf encoding

 4) Installation: